elixirschool/elixirschool/en/lessons/libraries/benchee.md

 end
 ```

-While `benchee_json` and `benchee_csv` are very simple, `benchee_html` is actually _very_ full featured!
+While `benchee_json` and `benchee_csv` are simple, `benchee_html` is actually _very_ full featured!
 It can help you produce nice graphs and charts from your results easily, and you can even export them as PNG images.
 All three formatters are well-documented on their respective GitHub pages, so we won't cover the details of them here.

 ## Custom formatters

-If the four offered formatters aren't enough for you, you can also write your own formatter.
+If the four offered formatters aren't enough for you, you can also write custom formatter.
 Writing a formatter is pretty easy.
 You need to write a function that accepts a `%Benchee.Suite{}` struct, and from that you can pull whatever information you like.
 Information about what exactly is in this struct can be found on [GitHub](https://github.com/PragTob/benchee/blob/master/lib/benchee/suite.ex) or [HexDocs](https://hexdocs.pm/benchee/Benchee.Suite.html).
-The codebase is very well-documented and easy to read if you'd like to see what sorts of information could be available for writing custom formatters.
+The codebase is well-documented and easy to read if you'd like to see what sorts of information could be available for writing custom formatters.

 For now, I'll show a quick example of what a custom formatter might look like below as an example of how easy it is.
-Let's say we just want an extremely minimal formatter that just prints the average run time for each scenario - this is what that might look like:
+Let's say we just want an extremely minimal formatter that prints the average run time for each scenario - this is what that might look like:

 ```elixir
 defmodule Custom.Formatter do